 Does the Lynnbery Hybrid Mattress feel more “foam” or more “spring”?

-It leans foam-forward on initial contact, then feels steadier once you settle into the support.
-The coil system is present, but the top has a noticeable cushioned hand.
+In our tests it felt foam-forward at first contact, then steadier once you settle into the coils.
+You get some spring support underneath, but the top has a noticeably cushioned feel.

 Is it good for couples?

-Yes, mainly because partner movement stayed muted in our disturbance checks; the bigger couple drawback is softer edge behavior when two sleepers spread out.
+Mostly yes.
+Partner movement stayed muted in our disturbance checks.
+The bigger couple drawback is the softer edge if both sleepers tend to spread out toward the perimeter.

 Will it work for hot sleepers?

-It can, but it’s not a standout cooler.
-If you dislike foam warmth, you’ll want breathable bedding and a cooler room.
+It can work, but it isn’t a standout cooler.
+If you dislike foam warmth, plan on breathable bedding and a cooler room setup.

 Is the edge sturdy enough for daily sitting?

-It’s functional, but not firm.
-If you sit to dress every morning or need a stable perimeter, edge compression may become a daily annoyance.
+It’s usable, but not firm.
+If you sit to dress every morning or need a stable perimeter, the edge compression may be a daily annoyance.